 Purpose For Voluntary Winding Up of A Company!

-Opting for liquidation simply means that the company has outlived its purpose, that can be due to one of the many grounds, and is, therefore, being dissolved.
+Opting for liquidation simply means that the company has outlived its purpose, which can be due to one of the many grounds, and is, therefore, being dissolved.

 Companies Act, 2013 OR Insolvency and Bankruptcy Code, 2016: the Better Option!

 Before the introduction of the Insolvency and Bankruptcy Code, 2016 (the ‘Code’), the winding up of a company took place solely under the Companies Act, 1956.
 The Act granted sanction to companies to wind up voluntarily and was effectively a less time-consuming process and attracted the least interference from the courts.

 The Companies Act, 2013, does not provide a similar facility of voluntary winding up and therefore, one deduces that a company should opt for winding up under the Act, 2013, only when it wants the NCLT to supervise the proceedings.

 On the other hand, the Insolvency and Bankruptcy Code, 2016, underwent sweeping changes in the procedure of winding up and this resulted in a less complex, cumbersome and time-consuming process.
 Most companies going for voluntary winding up prefer liquidation of the company under the Code rather than the Act.